 Why mortgage rates are going up

 In Nov.
 2021, the Fed announced it would be tapering its monthly bond purchases, and it started doing so the next month.
 It would then end its bond-buying in Q1 2022 and start hiking rates.
 The Fed's tapering signaled to markets that it was serious about undoing some of the emergency measures it took in 2020.

 Whereas the Fed didn't raise rates at its Jan.
 2022 meeting, it said that a March rate hike was on the table.
 Fed chair Jerome Powell said that "the committee is of a mind to raise the federal funds rate at the March meeting assuming that conditions are appropriate for doing so."
 He added that the U.S. economy no longer needs the Fed's monetary policy support.

-Mortgage rates are sensitive to the Fed’s policies and if the U.S. central bank signals a return to normalcy, we could see the mortgage rates rise towards more normalized levels.
+Mortgage rates are sensitive to the Fed’s policies.
+With their return to normalcy, mortgage rates should follow.

 Will mortage rates go up more in 2022?